Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 The supported shapes are `Point`, `Circle`, `Rectangle` and `Polygon`, which are all located in the `com.gigaspaces.spatial.shapes` package.

-Geospatial queries are available through the `geospatial:` extension to the SQL query syntax.
+Spatial queries are available through the `spatial:` extension to the SQL query syntax.
 The following operations are supported:

-* `shape1 geospatial:contains shape2` - shape1 contains shape2, boundaries inclusive.
+* `shape1 spatial:contains shape2` - shape1 contains shape2, boundaries inclusive.
-* `shape1 geospatial:within shape2` - shape1 is within (contained in) shape2, boundaries inclusive.
+* `shape1 spatial:within shape2` - shape1 is within (contained in) shape2, boundaries inclusive.
-* `shape1 geospatial:intersects shape2` - The intersection between shape1 and shape 2 is not empty (i.e. some or all of shape1 overlaps some or all of shape2).
+* `shape1 spatial:intersects shape2` - The intersection between shape1 and shape 2 is not empty (i.e. some or all of shape1 overlaps some or all of shape2).

-Geospatial queries can be used with any space operation which supports SQL queries (`read`, `readMultiple`, `take`, etc.)
+Spatial queries can be used with any space operation which supports SQL queries (`read`, `readMultiple`, `take`, etc.)

 # Indexing